-Moving on to the languages in which the non-anaphoric null subject is plural, Hebrew and Russian, we observe that impersonal nul-subject constructions are fine with individual-level predicates.
+Moving on to the languages in which the non-anaphoric null subject is plural, Hebrew and Russian, the observation is that impersonal nul-subject constructions are fine with individual-level predicates.
 In the examples below, the impersonal null subject may have an inclusive interpretation:

-- (53) be-america, ohavim / meshuga'im al pica. in-US, love.PRESENT.PL / mad.PL on pizza 'In the US, [people] love / are mad about pizza.' - (54) V Portugalii obozhaiut tresku.in Portugal love.3PL codfish'In Portugal, [people] love codfish'
+- (50) be-america, ohavim / meshuga'im al pica. in-US, love.PRESENT.PL / mad.PL on pizza 'In the US, [people] love / are mad about pizza.'
+Hebrew

+- (51) V Portugalii obozhaiut tresku.

+in Portugal love.3PL codfish

+'In Portugal, [people] love codfish'